 NB: the analyses method and sensitivity analysis will be the same as reported above for statins

 Main study hypothesis

-For each of the primary and secondary outcomes, the null hypothesis is that the criterion standard is a better representation of the true status of a participants’ concomitant medication.
+For each of the primary and secondary outcomes, the null hypothesis is that the reference standard is a better representation of the true status of a participants’ concomitant medication.
 No hypothesis testing will be performed for subsidiary outcomes.

 Analysis populations and sample size

 No sample size calculations have been performed for this study.
-A number of different populations will be included in this study, comprising participants of ongoing clinical trials who will continue to recruit during the study period; therefore the final number of individuals included in the study will only be determined at the end of September 2022 (allowing one year before the planned end of this DPhil course):
+A number of different populations will be included in this study, comprising participants of ongoing clinical trials who will continue to recruit during the study period; therefore the final number of individuals included in the study will only be determined at the end of August 2022 (allowing one year before the planned end of this DPhil course).
+The following populations will be considered:

 RECOVERY

-All patients randomised in England for whom linkage data from the Prescribing and Dispensing datasets is provided to the study up until the end of September 2022.
+All patients randomised in England for whom linkage data from the GP and Dispensing datasets is provided to the study up until the end of July 2021

 AMALFI

-All patients randomised up until the end of 2020 (i.e. who have 1 year follow-up completed by the end of September of 2022).
+All randomised participants for whom both the 1-year local GP follow-up data and the linked Dispensing dataset could have been received by the end of August 2022 (i.e. a data extract from their practice has been received, and the linked extract from the cohort submitted to NHS Digital in which they were included has also been received, regardless of whether the extracts contain data relating to that patient)

 ORION-4

-All patients randomised in England for whom linkage data from the Dispensing dataset is provided to the study up until the end of September 2022.
+All patients randomised in England for whom linkage data from the Dispensing dataset could have been received by the end of August 2022 (i.e. the linked extract from the cohort submitted to NHS Digital in which they were included has been received, regardless of whether the extract contain data relating to that patient)

+Figure 1 - Data collection schedules